Ready to Work Goals:

 - Address persistent barriers impacting the ability of homeless individuals to work and find housing

-- 20 hours a week paid transitional work in supplemental sanitation and landscaping or culinary arts social enterprise
+- 29 hours a week paid transitional work in our supplemental sanitation and landscaping or culinary arts (Community Table Kitchen) social enterprise

 - Up to 5 hours per week of support services including case management, drug-testing, life skills training, and financial management to prepare trainees for independent living

-- After 6 to 9 months working, trainees will seek full-time, mainstream employment
+- After 9 month working, trainees will seek full-time, mainstream employment

 Projected program outcomes:

-- Employment – 80% of trainees who enter will obtain full-time mainstream employment after participation in Ready to Work.
+- Employment – 70% of trainees who enter will obtain full-time mainstream employment after participation in Ready to Work

 - Savings – 100% of trainees will save up to 30% of their income, approximately $1,000 after 6 months